lingtalfi/Light/doc/pages/events.md

     with the following variables:
     - **exception**: the caught exception.

 - Light.initialize_1: triggered at the beginning of the run method.
-The goal is to allow plugins to trigger their initialization routine (see the multi-level initialization section below for more details).
-    The data is a [Light_Event](https://github.com/lingtalfi/Light/blob/master/doc/api/Ling/Light/Events/LightEvent.md) object with no particular variables attached to it.
-- Light.initialize_2: triggered at the beginning of the run method.
-The goal is to allow plugins to trigger their initialization routine (see the multi-level initialization section below for more details).
-    The data is a [Light_Event](https://github.com/lingtalfi/Light/blob/master/doc/api/Ling/Light/Events/LightEvent.md) object with no particular variables attached to it.
-- Light.initialize_3: triggered at the beginning of the run method.
-The goal is to allow plugins to trigger their initialization routine (see the multi-level initialization section below for more details).
+The goal is to allow plugins to trigger their initialization routine.
     The data is a [Light_Event](https://github.com/lingtalfi/Light/blob/master/doc/api/Ling/Light/Events/LightEvent.md) object with no particular variables attached to it.
 - Light.end_routine: triggered at the end of the run method.
 The goal is to allow plugins to trigger their end routine.
     The data is a [Light_Event](https://github.com/lingtalfi/Light/blob/master/doc/api/Ling/Light/Events/LightEvent.md) object